 Her idea has evolved into Cancer Hope Network.
 This New Jersey-based, national organization provides one-on-one support to adult cancer patients and their families on a free and confidential basis through hundreds of trained Support Volunteers, all of whom are cancer survivors.
-Wanda Diak, CHN’s Executive Director (and a survivor herself) notes: “We frequently find that the patients in most need of help are those recently diagnosed with cancer.
+Wanda Diak, CHN’s past Executive Director (and a survivor herself) notes: “We frequently find that the patients in most need of help are those recently diagnosed with cancer.
 At that point many people are overwhelmed by a wide range of emotions and concerns.
 The combination of fear, anxiety, uncertainty, and side effects causes many to despair.”

 Cancer Hope Network is non-sectarian, non-denominational, and is not affiliated with any religious, political, or commercial entity.
 Our Support Volunteers do not endorse or recommend treatments, facilities, or physicians.
 While most matches begin with a similar diagnosis or treatment, they also include other lifestyle circumstances and considerations that are important to the patient.
 Our volunteers' experiences include single parenthood, LGBT sexuality, English as a second language, diagnosis with multiple primary cancers, participation in clinical trials, genetic testing and other survivorship issues.